Skip to main content

 Some of the biggest impacts on our health come from what we put in our mouths.
 But there’s so much information out there, some of it directly contradictory, so what’s a gal to do?

-Team Gennev is pretty much always hungry, and we sometimes struggle to figure out the best solutions to satisfy us— physically and emotionally.
-We figured if we have questions, no doubt many of our Gennev-ers do too, so we contacted health and nutrition coach Michelle Cartmel for help.
+Team Gennev is pretty much always hungry, and we sometimes struggle to figure out the best solutions to satisfy us”” physically and emotionally.
+We figured if we have questions, no doubt many of our Gennev-ers do too, so we connection with our team of Registered Dietitian Nutritionists, as well as nutrition coach Michelle Cartmel to get some answers.

-Think of health/nutrition coach as you would any other type of fitness coach or trainer in sports, fitness, etc. My role is to educate, inspire and motivate my clients to make smart, consistently healthy choices which enable them to reach and continue to maintain their end goal.
-I create action plans based on a client’s goals (weight loss, sugar detox, etc.) and provide the tools and guidance throughout the journey that can help drive that person’s success.
-I like to think of myself as a cheerleader for good health.
+Think of an Registered Dietitian or health coach as you would any other type of fitness coach or trainer in sports, fitness, etc. At Gennev, our Registered Dietitian Nutritionists coach our patients with not only their nutrition, but other ways to optimize their health and wellness, and thrive in menopause.
+Their role is to educate, inspire and motivate women to make smart, consistently healthy choices which enable them to reach and continue to maintain their end goal.
+They create personalized wellness plans based on a client’s goals (weight management, improved energy, better sleep, symptom reduction) and provide the tools, guidance and accountability throughout the journey that can help drive that person’s success.
+They also offer free texting in between appointments to help their patients stay on track.

 I know hormones impact how I feel; how can nutrition help me manage those impacts?

-When our hormones are “acting up,” we can feel enraged and out of control.
+When our hormones are “acting up,” we can feel unwell, sometimes enraged and often out of control.
 Keeping your nutrition in check is paramount to keeping things from spiraling further out of control.
-The most important thing you can do for yourself is to maintain a well-balanced diet full of veggies, fruit, lean protein, legumes, beans and healthy carbs.
+The most important thing you can do for yourself is to maintain a well-balanced diet full of whole foods including veggies, fruit, lean protein, legumes, beans, healthy carbs and healthy fats.
 Minimize or avoid processed foods, sugars and sodium wherever possible because these foods can severely impact brain and gut health and in turn, impact your mood.
-Think about what a sugar crash feels like…now imagine that experience combined with raging hormones.

-Whole foods won’t do that to your mood, so the best thing you can do to manage hormone symptoms is to create stability through your nutrition.
-If you know you are prone to succumbing to snack cravings when your hormones affect you, I challenge you to be proactive and have healthy treat substitutes on hand that satiate your desire for unhealthy foods.
-Some of my go-to’s are a square of dark chocolate, a tablespoon of nut butter and half a frozen banana, or a piece of Dave’s Killer Bread toasted with smashed avocado.
+Whole foods support your mood, so the best thing you can do to manage hormone symptoms is to create stability through your nutrition.
+If you know you are prone to succumbing to snack cravings when your hormones affect you, it’s time to be more proactive and have healthy treat substitutes on hand that satiate your desire for unhealthy foods.
+Some of our Dietitians’ go-to’s are a square of dark chocolate, a tablespoon of nut butter and half a frozen banana, or avocado toast on whole grain bread.

-What is the most common nutritional mistake you see clients make?
+What is the most common nutritional mistake women make?

-Without a doubt, it’s eating too much sugar.
-Sugars are hidden in so many of the foods we eat, even the ones that are marketed to us as “healthy,” from yogurt, to salad dressings, green smoothies, specialty coffees and especially bars.
+Eating too much sugar.
+Sugars are hidden in so many of the foods we eat, even the ones that are marketed to us as “healthy,” from yogurt, to salad dressings, green smoothies, specialty coffees and especially bars.
 According to the Sugar Science, women should consume no more than six teaspoons or 25 grams of added sugars per day.
 Added sugars are added during the manufacturing process and are not naturally present in the food itself.

 Become a food detective and sleuth out sugars by reading labels!
 It doesn’t take much time for those sneaky little sugar calories to accumulate.
 Look at your day as a whole and calculate how much sugar you eat on average, then try to determine how to reduce your intake.

 Second, if your goal is to get to a healthy weight, exercise portion control.
-This is a tough one, I know!
-Start with small changes, reducing portion sizes during dinner for one week.
+While this may be touch, start with small changes, reducing portion sizes during dinner for one week.
 Eat from a salad plate so that you stay within a safe zone.
 Eat slowly and deliberately, savoring each bite, and drink water before and during the meal to create satiety.

 Third, stop grazing.
 When we are constantly nibbling while at work, or while cooking/prepping dinners, kids’ lunches, etc., we can consume a lot of extra food we’re not even entirely aware of eating!
 Set yourself up for success; if you know your triggers, place things like lemon water, tea or sparkling water at your disposal and make a conscious decision to choose wisely as you’re about to grab for something you shouldn’t.